 Special rules regarding NOLs generated in tax years ending before January 1, 2018, may apply (1) to specified liability losses or (2) if a taxpayer is located in a qualified disaster area.

 Under the Act, NOLs generated in tax years ending after December 31, 2017, generally may not be carried back and must instead be carried forward indefinitely.
-(For carrybacks and carryforwards of NOLs by individuals, see section VI.F.9.e. below.)
+(For carrybacks and carryforwards of NOLs by individuals, see section VII.F.9.e. below.)